 Poland has narrowed the gap in life expectancy with other EU countries over the past two decades, thanks mainly to reductions in mortality in cardiovascular diseases; still further progress in life expectancy could be achieved by further reductions in risk factors and mortality from cardiovascular diseases and cancer.

 Progress has been made to reduce smoking rates and alcohol consumption in Germany, but obesity is on the rise as in most other EU countries.
 As in other EU countries, spending for prevention in Germany accounts only for around 3% of current health spending.

 Today, Europeans enjoy a much longer life expectancy than the previous generation, but large inequalities in health remain across and within countries.
 These are largely due to disparities in access to and quality of care, as well as individual lifestyles and behaviours, according to a new joint OECD/European Commission report.

 Tackling mental ill-health of the working-age population is becoming a key issue for labour market and social policies in OECD countries.
 OECD governments increasingly recognise that policy has a major role to play in keeping people with mental ill-health in employment or bringing those outside of the labour market back to it, and in preventing mental illness.
 This report on the Netherlands is the seventh in a series of reports

 The Netherlands should increase support for workers suffering from mental health issues and their employers and tackle the continued social stigma and limited knowledge around such illnesses, according to a new OECD report.

 Download this selection of key indicators from OECD Health Statistics 2014, in Excel.
 Updated November 2014.

-Download data on health expenditure, health care resources, health care > activities, mortality, and risk factors.
-Latest data in Excel format from > OECD Health Statistics 2013, November 2013 edition.
+Download data on health expenditure, health care resources, health care activities, mortality, and risk factors.
+Latest data in Excel format from the database OECD Health Statistics 2014, November 2014 edition.